matthiaskubik/tf-loadbalanced-nginx/README.md

 # Load Balanced Nginx

-A Terraform configuration template to deploy an IBM Cloud local load balancer and _N_ number of nginx servers using a user supplied SSH key (public key material).
+A Terraform configuration template to deploy an IBM Cloud load balancer (as a service) and _N_ number of web servers.

 This template will create the following resources:

-- SSH Key
-- _N_ (default 2) Virtual Guests
+- _N_ (default 2) Virtual Guests acting as Web Servers
-- Local Load Balancer
-- Local Load Balancer Service Group
+- An IBM Cloud LBaaS
-- _N_ (default 2) Local Load Balancer Service Group Services
+- _N_ (default 2) An IBM Cloud LBaaS Service definitions

 # Architecture